vladigleba/vladigleba.github.io/posts/gospel/god.md

 > Who hath saved us, and called us with a holy calling, not according to our works, but according to his own purpose and grace, which was *given us in Christ Jesus before the world began*, but is now made manifest by the appearing of our Saviour Jesus Christ, who hath abolished death, and hath brought life and immortality to light through the gospel:
 {% ct '2 Timothy 1:9-10' %}

 Because God is never caught off guard by any development, Satan’s rebellion in heaven was doomed from the start {% rf 'Ezekiel 28:17-19' %}, for God foresaw it and was prepared for it.
 He was likewise prepared for humanity’s fall, for Peter writes that Christ “was foreordained before the foundation of the world” {% rf '1 Peter 1:18-20' %}, meaning that before Adam and Eve sinned, Christ had already offered Himself as their surety.
-This is exceedingly good news, because no matter how unconquerable evil, sin, and death may now appear, God’s love, righteousness, and life will ultimately triumph {% rf '1 Corinthians 15:54-57' %}.
+This is the good news of the gospel, because no matter how unconquerable sin, evil, and death may now appear, God’s righteousness, love, and life will ultimately triumph {% rf '1 Corinthians 15:54-57' %}.

 ## Does God predestine who is saved?